PCA Club Racing Rules

 Vintage Group entrants will not run for PCA National Points.
 Accordingly, the normally required Data Collection Plug is waived.
 (See CR Rules).
 Membership in PCA is required.
 All drivers must have a current PCA Competition License.
 (See CR Rules to see the Qualifications.
 It is simple to apply.)

 New Licensees are advised to have their license paperwork submitted well in advance of an event.
 ALL licensing questions should be directed to Susan Shire.

 As with the regular racing program, PCA Vintage Club Race events register through ClubRegistration.net.

 More Information on Vintage Racing

 911 Cup Series

 A new series within the series is coming to some tracks near you!
-PCA Club Racing is pleased to announce the 911 Cup Series which will run within the PCA “E” class at 5 events in 2018, starting with the season inaugural race at Sebring International Raceway in February.
+PCA Club Racing is pleased to announce the 911 Cup Series which will run within the PCA “E” class at 6 events in 2019, starting with the Road Atlanta Club Race in April.